rcazzara/seldovia/_people/Sorokovikov_sorokovikoff_Family.md

 (John) Sorokovikov, born in Irkutsk about 1766 was sent to the mouth of the Nushagak River to establish and manage the Novo Aleksandrovski Post of the Russian American Company.
-Colonial Chief Manager Hagemeister mentioned Ivan’s many years of devoted service to the Company.
+Colonial Chief Manager Hagemeister mentioned Ivanâ€™s many years of devoted service to the Company.
 After establishing the post he was ordered to leave for Kodiak and work there for the summer.
 He later returned to Sitka aboard the ship Autumn Vessel.
 By the summer of 1823 he was back in Kodiak.
 Ivan and his wife, Maria Antropovna, a Creole, had 8 children.
-In March 1828 he was the commander of the Karluk, which transported furs, goods and supplies between the Company’s Kodiak District posts.
+In March 1828 he was the commander of the Karluk, which transported furs, goods and supplies between the Companyâ€™s Kodiak District posts.
 The Karluk was wrecked during a storm late in 1829.
 In May 1830 Ivan was reassigned as a pilot aboard the boat Bobr.
 At the end of January 1831 he dispatched a baidara from Kodiak to the Alaska Peninsula with people bound for the